segmentio/segment-docs/src/connections/reverse-etl/index.md

     * [Redshift Reverse ETL setup guide](/docs/connections/reverse-etl/reverse-etl-source-setup-guides/redshift-setup/)
     * [Snowflake Reverse ETL setup guide](/docs/connections/reverse-etl/reverse-etl-source-setup-guides/snowflake-setup/)
 5. Add the account information for your source.
-    * For Snowflake users: Learn more about the Snowflake Account ID [here](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html){:target="_blank"}.
+    * For Snowflake users: Learn more about the Snowflake Account ID in Snowflake's [Account identifiers](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html){:target="_blank"} documentation.
 5. Click **Test Connection** to test to see if the connection works.
 6. Click **Add source** if the test connection is successful.